The European Economy: An Introduction

 D. Importance of CAP

-E. New federal structure?
+E. Changing federal structure?
 “Two speed” or "Concentric circles" versus "single-track."

 December 2000: Initial agreement on Nice Treaty, which was ratified by national parliaments, and entered force in 2003.
 Adjusted representation of old and new members on Commission and Parliament.
 Called for qualified majority voting (QMV) to be expanded to include appointments of EU leaders and some other internal institutional issues.
 France wanted to expand QMV further to cover social security, taxation, and security issues, but the U.K. and others refused.

-2001-2003 Convention on the Future of Europe, chaired by former French president Valéry Giscard d'Estaing, drafted a European Constitution, would have created a stronger EU President and Minister of Foreign Affairs, would have expanded breadth of QMV, would have given European law primacy over national law, and would have included a Charter of Human Rights (but Britain insisted that the charter would not override national laws on sensitive issues such as employment legislation).
+2001-2003 Convention on the Future of Europe, chaired by former French president Valéry Giscard d'Estaing, drafted a European Constitution, calling for a stronger EU President and Minister of Foreign Affairs, expanded breadth of QMV, primacy of European law over national law, and a Charter of Human Rights.

 2005: Referenda on new constitution.
 Spain (with 77% majority) was the first of 15 countries to ratify the Constitution, but it was rejected by France and the Netherlands.
 Approval required unanimity, so this created a "crisis."

-June 2007: Germany, headed by Chancellor Angela Merkel, assumed European Presidency and presses for new treaty to replace the failed Constitution.
-The Action Committee for European Democracy, released the draft of a European Reform Treaty, including some provisions of the failed Constitution, but cutting it from 63,000 words in 448 articles to 12,800 in 70 articles.
+June 2007: Germany, headed by Chancellor Angela Merkel, assumed European Presidency and pressed for new treaty to replace the failed Constitution.
+The resulting European Reform Treaty included some provisions of the failed Constitution, but cut it from 63,000 words in 448 articles to 12,800 in 70 articles, removing many of the symbols of European nationhood.

 October and December, 2007: Treaty approved by European Council and signed by heads of state, both in Lisbon (so now it's known as the Lisbon Treaty).
 Poland won a right for small groups of countries to delay EU decisions on which they are narrowly outvoted.
 To enter force, the Treaty had to be ratified by all Member States.